Statistics on Elder Abuse in the US

 Physical Abuse: Physical violence against the elderly can increase other health problems and bring on depression or anxiety.
 The victims also have a 300% higher risk of death when they are compared to people who have not been physically abused.

 Financial Abuse: Many seniors are especially reluctant to let their family members know when they have been taken advantage of financially, because they don't want to appear to be incapable of handling their own money.
-They are often afraid that they will lose their financial and personal freedom if their children learn what happened to them.
+They are often afraid they will lose their financial and personal freedom if their children learn what happened to them.
 As a result, they may be the victim of a scam and never say anything to anyone.
 As I have reported before in this blog, I have known two different intelligent, well-educated people who were victimized by scammers pretending to be relatives and asking that money be wired to them.
 Both of my friends were horrified that they could be so gullible.

 Sexual Abuse: Believe it or not, even bed-ridden elderly women have been raped.
 To make matters worse, they are often not believed when they report it, which allows the perpetrator freedom to continue to abuse that person or another elderly person in their care.